dozer54321/requestick/README.md

 ticket, ping the desk, call Ring Central or text a cell.
 Admins approve logins, set the shop look, and can read open tickets from Business Central.

-Nothing is hosted on Grok.
-You run one copy on a machine you control.

 ## Best use

 | Who | What they do |